Mourão Municipal Chamber

-The Mourão Municipal Chamber (Câmara Municipal de Mourão) is the administrative authority in the municipality of Mourão.
+The Mourão Municipal Chamber (Câmara Municipal de Mourão) is the administrative authority in the municipality of Mourão, in Portugal.
 It has 3 freguesias in its area of jurisdiction and is based in the town of Mourão, on the Évora District.
 These freguesias are: Granja; Luz and Mourão.

 The Mourão City Council is made up of 5 councillors, representing, currently, two different political forces.
 The first candidate on the list with the most votes in a municipal election or, in the event of a vacancy, the next candidate on the list, takes office as President of the Municipal Chamber.